rug-cit-hpc/league-of-robots/roles/irods/README.md

 # Prerequisites
  - a Centos 7 server with preinstalled epel-release
- - admin access to this machine, for installing packages
+ - preconfigured irods repository
- -
+ - and administrative privileges on the machine

 # About the iRODS and PostgreSQL database

 Role sets up the iRODS iCAT server and (optionally) a local PostgreSQL database.
-The iCAT server can also access to the remote PostgreSQL server.
-The selection of local or remote PostgreSQL server is definder with the `pgsql_server` variable.
+The iCAT server can also access to the PostgreSQL server on remote server.
+This can be selected, by assigning `pgsql_server` variable to values `local` or `remote`.

-The installation file can be either assebmled from the set role variables, or by copying the new installation file onto the templates/unattended_install.json.j2.
-The new `unattended_install.json.j2` can be created from existing iCAT server, by
+The iCAT is installed with use of `unattended_install.json.j2` file.
+It can be created either the set role variables, or by you can copying custom file on the `templates/unattended_install.json.j2`.
+The `unattended_install.json.j2` can be also created from existing iCAT server, by
 - login to the existing iCAT server, under irods service account and run `izonereport > unattended_install.json`
 - the unattended_install.json.j2 will contain two json groups: "icat_server" and